EwhaGlab/neuro_explorer/README.md

 catkin_make install
 ```

-### Start the exploration task
+## 4. Download pre-trained models

+The pre-trained models are available at [*this link*](https://drive.google.com/drive/folders/1mXkKHI6-BrAemQjoGyCWZyQMnNZOVVh9?usp=sharing).
+Download them and place them under `~/catkin_ws/src/neuro_explorer/nn_models/`.
+While the pre-trained models are sufficient to explore a large space, you have 2nd option to re-train the model.
+Refer to [neuro_explorer_train](https://github.com/han-kyung-min/neuro_explorer_train.git) for the re-trainning procedure.

+### Example 1: To run Neuro-Explorer (NE) in WGx3 world

-Open up three terminals followed by the command below on the each terminal window
+1. Open up three terminals followed by the command below on the each terminal window.
-Don't forget to "source ~/catkin_ws/install/setup.bash" before starting the launch files below
+2. Run `source ~/catkin_ws/install/setup.bash` for the each window
+3. Run the commands below on the each window.
 ```
 conda activate neuro_ae; roslaunch neuro_explorer WGx3.launch
 roslaunch neuro_explorer explorer_bench.launch